 Orioles-There are really only two options for the honor on the Orioles: Manny Machado and Adam Jones.
 I don’t think you could go wrong with either, to be honest.
 Based on the precedent the earlier games set, I’d probably give the tiebreaker to Jones, given his longer career, but you could possibly persuade me that Machado has more star power at this point and should get the nod instead if you wanted to.
 Jones has certainly made it close with his weaker play as of late, but I think he’s needs another bad season to make it Manny’s for sure.

 Red Sox-Similar to the last one, guys like Mookie Betts and Xander Bogaerts have been good, but Dustin Pedroia has a bigger profile as a vet and is still decent.
-Chris Sale is a bit of a wild card, but Pedroia’s longer tenure and the series’ tendency to go with hitters of pitchers, he probably also misses.
+Chris Sale is a bit of a wild card, but Pedroia’s longer tenure and the series’ tendency to go with hitters over pitchers, he probably also misses.

 Yankees-It’s likely Aaron Judge.
 Gary Sanchez might give him a run for his money, but Judge has become such a big name so fast.